 The property is underlain by the Aupouri Aquifer - an extensive sequence of sand, peat and shellbed that covers an area of approximately 79,000 ha extending from Ahipara in the south to Ngataki in the north.
-The aquifer is underlain by older low permeability Cenozoic and Mesozoic age basement rocks.

 Fine sand is the dominant sediment within the Aupouri Aquifer, which vary in thickness from a few meters near the hard rock boundaries to over 100 m in some places.
 The sand sequence is interspersed with multiple discontinuous layers of alternating iron pan (sand stone), clay and peat, which reside across the entire peninsula typically in the upper portion of the aquifer.
 These deposits are associated with ancient wetlands.